lolow/leaqweb/README.md

 Copyright
 ---------

-The code is licensed as GNU AGPLv3.
+The code is licensed to the MIT License (MIT).
 See the LICENSE file for the full license.
 Copyright (c) 2009-2011 Public Research Center Henri Tudor

 Author